dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Google-Map.md

 ![startMission](../images/tutorials-and-samples/Android/GSDemo-Google-Map/startMission.gif)

-At the same time, you are able to see the Inspire 1 take off and start to fly in the DJI PC Simulator.
+At the same time, you are able to see the Mavic Pro take off and start to fly in the DJI Assistant 2 Simulator.

 ![flyingInSimulator](../images/tutorials-and-samples/Android/GSDemo-Google-Map/takeOff.gif)

-When the waypoint mission finishes, an "Execution finished: Success!" message will appear and the Inspire 1 will start to go home!
+When the waypoint mission finishes, an "Execution finished: Success!" message will appear and the Mavic Pro will start to go home!

-Also, the remote controller will start beeping, and the **Go Home** button on the remote controller will start to flash a white light.
-Let's take a look at the DJI PC Simulator now:
+Also, the remote controller will start beeping.
+Let's take a look at the DJI Assistant 2 Simulator now:

 ![landing](../images/tutorials-and-samples/Android/GSDemo-Google-Map/landing.gif)

-The inspire 1 will eventually go home, land, and the beeping from the remote controller will stop.
+The Mavic Pro will eventually go home, land, and the beeping from the remote controller will stop.
 The application will go back to its normal status.
 If you press the **CLEAR** button, all the waypoints you previously set will be cleared.
 During the mission, if you'd ever like to stop the DJIWaypoint mission, you can do so by pressing the **STOP** button.

 ### Summary

- In this tutorial, you’ve learned how to setup and use the DJI PC Simulator to test your waypoint mission application, upgrade your aircraft's firmware to the developer version, use the DJI Mobile SDK to create a simple map view, modify annotations of the map view, show the aircraft on the map view by using GPS data from the DJI PC Simulator.
+ In this tutorial, you’ve learned how to setup and use the DJI Assistant 2 Simulator to test your waypoint mission application, upgrade your aircraft's firmware to the developer version, use the DJI Mobile SDK to create a simple map view, modify annotations of the map view, show the aircraft on the map view by using GPS data from the DJI Assistant 2 Simulator.
 Next, you learned how to configure **DJIWaypoint** parameters, how to add waypoints to **DJIWaypointMission**.
 Moreover, you learned how to use MissionManager to **prepare**, **start** and **stop** missions.

  Congratulations!
 Now that you've finished the demo project, you can build on what you've learned and start to build your own waypoint mission application.
 You can improve the method which waypoints are added(such as drawing a line on the map and generating waypoints automatically), play around with the properties of a waypoint (such as heading, etc.), and adding more functionality.
 In order to make a cool waypoint mission application, you still have a long way to go.
 Good luck and hope you enjoy this tutorial!